vladano/MulticastTest/README.md

 MulticastReceive.exe 224.0.01 -a -p 5000

 Another program required for testing, need to be start on the computer that will generate and send the network multicast traffic (MulticastSend.exe).
-If you start the program without any parameters, program will send multicast ip traffic to the ip address 238.0.0.1, port 5050, with default value of 3 for the limitation of the jump (TTL - eng.
-Time To Live or Hop Limit), 5 data packets with a length of 30 characters per package.
+If you start the program without any parameters, program will send multicast IP traffic to the IP address 238.0.0.1, port 5050, with default value of 3 for the limitation of the jump (TTL - eng.
+Time To Live or Hop Limit), and 5 data packets with a length of 30 characters per package.
 Possible parameters and values that can be used when you start the program, you can see if you start program with -h parameter:

 MulticastSend.exe -h